 However, not all iPhones offer these tools.
 For older iPhones, owners might seek diagnostic support from Apple online, via phone or they can make an appointment at the Apple Store (or through their service provider’s store).
 The Phonecheck app also can help iPhone owners better understand any potential issues with their phone, and the enterprise Phonecheck software provides all the diagnostic tools for businesses to assess the functionality of devices.

-While there are numerous options for iPhone owners to diagnose and troubleshoot their device, some problems are universal to most smartphones.
+While there are numerous options for iPhone owners to diagnose and troubleshoot their device, some problems are not universal to most smartphones.
 Sometimes a phone might overheat, run slow or even fail to hold a charge.
 Owners can typically handle these minor issues at home, and most issues can be resolved by shutting down the phone, restarting it or simply moving the phone out of direct sunlight (in the case of overheating).
 However, when a virus or malware infection is suspected, a trip to a pro is likely the best prescription for the device’s health.